ahuacate/pfsense-setup/README.md

 Then to check whether the connection works navigate `Status` > `OpenVPN` and Status field for vpngate-world and vpngate-local should show `up`.
 This means you are connected to your provider.

 ## 5.00 Create two new Gateways
+Gateways act just like the WAN or LAN does, it’s almost like a physical port on your firewall except in this case it’s for your VPN and not a physical port on the device.
+Creating a gateway allows us to specify traffic that should utilise the specific VPN Client the gateway is for.

 Next we need to add an interface for each new OpenVPN connection and then a Gateway for each interface.

 ### 5.01 Add Network Interface Ports